Aliénor Rougeot: Activism

 Rougeot started as a local activist at a very young age, raising awareness of biodiversity loss within her community.
 She was also involved with her local Amnesty International chapter where she led campaigns to raise awareness for the refugee crisis and demand justice for migrants and refugees in Europe.

 Climate justice

 Aliénor Rougeot co-organized the youth climate strike and led Canada's mass “teach-in” at Toronto's mass climate strike as part of the Global Week for Future in September 2019, an event that drew thousands of people to the grounds of Queen's Park.

 Energy Transition

 Rougeot writes about addressing the health impacts of the oil industry, about the need for just transition plans for workers impacted by the energy transition, and about the importance of investing in renewable energy.

 Education

-Alienor graduated with an Honours BA from the University of Toronto, in Canada, where she studied Economics and Public Policy.
+Alienor graduated with an Honours BA from Victoria College at the University of Toronto, in Canada, where she studied Economics and Public Policy.
 She was recognized as a UTAA Scholar for her academic excellence and community involvement.